evgeny-barinov/supermetrics_test/README.md

  - **symfony/http-client** - to implement API access easily
  - **symfony/dotenv** - to use ENV variable for saving sensitive details locally such as API credentials
  - **symfony/cache** - to save API token in a file system in this case
- - **lazyjsonmapper/lazyjsonmapper** - provides a good abstractions for JSON
+ - **lazyjsonmapper/lazyjsonmapper** - provides good abstractions for JSON

 ## Troubleshooting